uvd/sui-move-intro-course/unit-one/lessons/5-functions.md

 }
 ```

-This function simply creates a new instance of the `HelloWoirldObject` custom type, then uses the Sui system transfer function to send it to the transaction caller.
+This function simply creates a new instance of the `HelloWorldObject` custom type, then uses the Sui system transfer function to send it to the transaction caller.